 The survey should build rather than worsen their relationship with the company.
 Because surveys do tend to enhance consumers' expectations, they should concentrate on what clients are capable of or want to accomplish.
 Employees may anticipate the implementation of a reward system if they are asked in an employee poll what a good internal reward system would be.By the company in form.
 This issue shouldn't be raised if the organization has no plans to implement an internal rewards system for employees.
 Setting high standards and then doing nothing only serves to let customers down or irritate them.
 If at all practicable, participants in customer surveys should be informed of the findings and any corrective actions taken.
 There are several types of questions that yield various kinds of information.
 For instance, a question that starts with Do you like Chinese food.
-Gives insight into a customer's thoughts or views, whereas a question that asks, how often do you dine out.
 Gives insight into a customer's behavior.